1coderookie/KobraGoNeoInsights/docs/printserver.md

     - If you're already using a RPi3/4 with a RPi cam and don't have a sufficient housing for that yet, have a look at the thing from [A_Leh](https://www.thingiverse.com/A_Leh): [Anycubic Vyper/ Kobra Raspberry 4b (+3b) housing with camera attachment](https://www.thingiverse.com/thing:4994599)
     - Last but not least: make sure you're using a good and fast microSD card and a good USB cable which connects the RPi to the printer.

+---

 ### RPi Zero (2) W
-Instead of using the regular Raspberry Pi, you could also get yourself the RPi Zero (2) W. If you want to use it for KLipper, I'd recommend to get the Zero **2** W as it's quadcore CPU is more powerful.
+Instead of using the regular Raspberry Pi, you could also get yourself the RPi Zero (2) W.
+If you want to use it for KLipper, I'd recommend to get the Zero **2** W as it's quadcore CPU is more powerful.
-However, as it seems to be quite difficult to get in these tiomes, you could try running Klipper with the older single core Zero W as well - it just might be that it's not powerful enough to run the webcam stream.
+However, as it seems to be quite difficult to get in these times, you could try running Klipper with the older single core Zero W as well - it just might be that it's not powerful enough to run the webcam stream.
 I've heard that it might not even be capable of running Input Shaper, but I'm not sure if this is true or nt, so maybe do a little rersearch on your own before you buy it.

+---

 ### Other SBC
 If you can't or don't want to get an RPi but still want to stick to one of those tiny tinker SBC (single board computer) units, you can check out the market what's available and comparable to a RPi, like an "Orange Pi", a "Le Potato" or so on.
 However, I'm not going into further details here as I personally don't use them and therefore can't give reliable pieces of information about which boards exactly might be a good substitue to a RPi.

+---

 ### Old "Regular" Hardware
 If you have old hardware laying around like a laptop or so, you can also use that.
 Don't worry - even if it's pretty old in most of the cases it still would be sufficient.
 Install a Linux OS onto it and then install the desired software.

 However, as much as I appreciate and love to re- and upcycle old hardware in general, one thing has to be mentioned: the amount of power they're drawing due to their old and mostly energy inefficient chipsets.
 It might not really come into account if your prints last only a few hours and after finishing them you turn everything off.
 But as soon as you think about running those machines pretty much 24/7 you should keep in mind that they might draw a lot of power which sums up at the end.
 Right now here in Germany we're paying about 0,40€/kWh, so it really matters just looking at the financial side of that - not to mention the ecological aspect.

+---

 ### Thin Clients
 Now - get ready for the real deal: Thin Clients!